Roda-bird/todoist-automation/README.md

   ```
 ## **📄 Notes**

-I decided to use **'todoistd'** cookie for my login command in **cypress\support\commands.js** as that is the only way I found to go around Todoists security measures and sucesfully log in via Cypress.
+I decided to use **'todoistd'** cookie option for my login command in **cypress\support\commands.js** as that is the only way I found to go around Todoists security measures and sucesfully log in via Cypress.

-There was also an app error not connected to my tests, so I added this to **cypress\support\e2e.js** to be able to finish them:
+There was also an app error not connected to my tests, so I added **this** to **cypress\support\e2e.js** to be able to finish them:

   ```
   Cypress.on('uncaught:exception', (err, runnable) => {
   return false
   })
   ```

+I also separated 1 scenario branch & created 1 pull request to merge it to main as instructed.